 Employing the expertise of a hairstylist on your wedding day?
 Or choosing your bridesmaids based on their braiding skills (and friendship, of course)?
 Then you could consider a look that's more intricate like this one.
 You'll just need to mist with plenty of hair spray like Balmain Session Spray Strong ($42).

 If your dress has a dramatic high neck like this Oscar de la Renta gown (sigh), a bun or chignon is the perfect choice, as it will let the neckline take the spotlight.

 Look, not every bride is going to want to try face adornment on her wedding day, but if you are having a festival-style wedding, a few gems scattered onto your face could work within the context.
 A small smattering of pearls or crystals could look really pretty.
 In fact, take inspiration from Millie Mackintosh's Coachella look from last year.

 Want to be super blonde for your big day?
-Make sure you work with your colourist a few months prior to find the perfect tone that will work with your complexion, makeup and the shade of your dress.
-Also take into consideration how much regrowth you like, freshly dyed often hair looks too new, but there is a tipping point from pretty regrowth to overgrown, so schedule your last colour appointment with this in mind.
+Make sure you work with your colorist a few months prior to find the perfect tone that will work with your complexion, makeup and the shade of your dress.
+Also, take into consideration how much regrowth you like, freshly dyed often hair looks too new, but there is a tipping point from pretty regrowth to overgrown, so schedule your last color appointment with this in mind.

 An intricate hairstyle at the back will give guests something to look at during the ceremony.

-If you're doing your own makeup and want to keep things simple, choose eye shadow, lipstick and blush in the same colour family like the subtle pink hue seen here at Ines Di Santo.
+If you're doing your own makeup and want to keep things simple, choose eye shadow, lipstick, and blush in the same color family like the subtle pink hue seen here at Ines Di Santo.